Donald Trump not 'the right President' to handle current situation in the US, says African American soccer star

 While living in Texas during his time in the youth academy of Major League Soccer club FC Dallas, McKennie says it wasn't uncommon to spot Confederate flags while driving through the state.
 Often it felt like some people were still living "in the 1960s," says Mckennie.

 He remembers having conversations with his brother and father as he started to question whether moving with his family was the right decision.
-McKennie says also thought about a future in which his child or wife would leave the house and not come back.
+McKennie says he also thought about a future in which he may have a child or wife that would leave the house and not come back.

 "No white man or woman will ever understand what we have to go through," he says.
 "Will never understand, especially in America, having to go to a neighborhood and fear for your life or walking around and being judged in places that normally, typically, a black person shouldn't be.